 He must have guessed the picture was a homicide.
 Or perhaps there was something in Bobbi Jo’s mouth that made it clear she was dead—to someone like him, anyway.

 “We could ask what happened to her, who killed her, if not for the binding on her tongue.
-I would need a bit of her flesh or hair, which means the effect would follow.
-A potent medium could do it, regardless.
+I would need a bit of her flesh or hair, which means the binding would follow.
+A potent medium could do it by reaching to the other side, where the binding would not follow.
 But I’m afraid I don’t know many people here, and no one with that kind of ability.”

 “You can’t figure out who she is, can you?” he asked with a single cough.
 “That’s why you came here.
 Grasping for hay.”